tubiana/colorMSAwithSSE/README.md

                         Sort indexes (Y/N) (A->Z)
   -p TICKPOSITION, --tickPosition TICKPOSITION
                         Put the position in the alignment every {tickPosition}
+  -c COLOR, --color COLOR
+                        Color for the secondary structure in this order 'GAP,COIL,HELICES,BSHEET'. default is 'white, bisque,
+                        red, yellow'.
+You can use color name (See https://matp lotlib.org/stable/gallery/color/named_colors.html) or
+                        HEX code
+  -a ALPHA, --alpha ALPHA
+                        Transparency of the color background
 ```
 ## Dependancies:
 - Biopython
-- Matplotlib
+- matplotlib
 - DSSP
 - argparse

-You can the dependancies with `conda install -c conda-forge -c salilab dssp biopython`
+You can the dependancies with `conda install -c conda-forge -c salilab dssp biopython matplotlib`

 ## Support